E-Newsletter Signup

 Get involved with Sustainable Truckee - Sign up for Truckee Stewardship Plan news, workshops, and surveys using this google form.

-We believe all people have an inalienable right to feel safe, welcome and connected to the community while experiencing Truckee’s mountains, lakes, rivers, scenery and fresh air.
+We believe all people have an inalienable right to feel safe, welcome and connected to our community while experiencing Truckee’s mountains, lakes, rivers, scenery and fresh air.
+Authentic, outdoor experiences should be accessible for everyone no matter who you are, where you live or where come from.

-And while tourism is foundational to the fabric of Truckee’s community and locally-owned small business vitality, we must artfully balance how our actions impact both residents and visitors.
-The goal is quality of life and authentic experiences for everyone, no matter how long you’re here.
+And while tourism is foundational to the fabric of Truckee’s community and locally-owned small business vitality, we must artfully balance economic results with impacts for both residents and visitors.

 Also in 2020, Visit Truckee-Tahoe launched the Sustainable Truckee initiative which now includes 15 programs, services and major funding sponsorships designed to protect Truckee’s environment and community character.
 As the first tourism authority, we also laid a new foundation for how and when to invite and educate visitors to respect and Take Care while here.

 Visit Truckee-Tahoe is leading the development of a Truckee Stewardship Plan in 2023.
-The purpose of a Destination Stewardship Plan is to provide a playbook that focuses on tactical solutions for peak-period usage impacts.
-And, to agree upon a long-term roadmap with a high degree of citizen input that may require infrastructure improvements with metrics, accountability, and partnerships.
+The purpose of a Stewardship Plan is to agree upon a long-term roadmap with a high degree of citizen input that may require infrastructure improvements with metrics, accountability, and partnerships.

-This will require community-feedback on which focus areas matter most (i.e. trash/toilets, transportation, inclusiveness, etc.)
+This will require community-feedback on which focus areas matter most as most negatively impacting quality of life (i.e. trash/toilets, transportation, trails degradation, etc.).

-Visit Truckee-Tahoe is also a funding partner of the Lake Tahoe Stewardship Plan, which intersects with and is interdependent upon Truckee’s plan.
+Visit Truckee-Tahoe is also a funding partner of the Lake Tahoe Stewardship Plan, which is interdependent with Truckee’s plan.
 View Lake Tahoe Stewardship Plan.

 Being Destination Stewards takes thoughtful outreach and careful listening to the individual voices of every stakeholder, especially those who oversee organizations greatly impacted by high usage time periods when our infrastructure breaks down.

-In 2021, Nevada County Supervisor Hardy Bullock (District Five: Truckee + Unincorporated Areas) joined forces with Visit Truckee-Tahoe to create the CCC - Champion, Convene, Catalyze roundtable for all leaders to come together for immediate solutions.
+In winter 2021, Nevada County Supervisor Hardy Bullock (District Five: Truckee + Unincorporated Areas) created the CCC - Champion, Convene, Catalyze roundtable for all leaders to come together for immediate solutions.
+Visit Truckee-Tahoe actively participates on monthly meeting planning and presentations.

-Today and ongoing, the CCC provides a forum that keeps sustainability at the forefront of community planning and engagement.
+The CCC provides a forum that keeps sustainability at the forefront of planning and engagement.
 This group is a cross section of destination, land-use and community leaders focused on the advancement of sustainable tourism for Truckee.
-The aim is to ensure that tourism preserves and even benefits the environment, culture and community livelihood, including quality of life for our residents, and quality of place for our visitors.
+The aim is to ensure that tourism preserves and even benefits the environment, locals' livelihood, and quality of life for our residents, and quality of place for our visitors.

 You’re in!
 Thanks for joining, stay tuned for news and updates.